bluppco/idearebel/src/content/ideas/digital-marketing-trends-for-2021.md

 ---
 description: Digital Marketing Trends for 2021 Insight from a Digital Agency
 image: https://blupp.b-cdn.net/idearebel/Idea-Rebel-Nike-LGBTQ.jpg?quality=80&width=800
-order: 1
+order: 6
 publish_date: February 2, 2021
 link: digital-marketing-trends-for-2021
-sub_title: ""
+sub_title: "Insight from a Digital Agency"
-title: Digital Marketing Trends for 2021 | Idea Rebel
+title: Digital Marketing Trends for 2021
 url: https://www.idearebel.com/ideas/digital-marketing-trends-for-2021/
-seo_title: ""
+seo_title: "Digital Marketing Trends for 2021 | Idea Rebel"
-seo_description: ""
+seo_description: "Digital Marketing Trends 2021 Insight provided by Toronto, Los Angeles, and Vancouver Digital Agency - Idea Rebel.
+Live Steams, Visual & Voice"
 ---
 With 2020 now behind us, it’s time to look ahead to what we can expect from the next 12 months.

 \
-Here are top picks from our Toronto, Los Angeles and Vancouver Digital Agency.
+Here are top picks from our [**Toronto**](https://www.idearebel.com/office/toronto-digital-marketing-agency/), [**Los Angeles**](https://www.idearebel.com/office/los-angeles-digital-marketing-agency/) and [**Vancouver Digital Agency**](https://www.idearebel.com/office/vancouver-digital-marketing-agency/).

 \
 2020 was unpredictable, to say the least.
 That meant that while some of the trends which were predicted pre-pandemic did end up coming to light, others didn’t emerge at all, with various forced adaptations reshaping elements of the marketing landscape.